Sietsewer/INFOMGP-project-Planes/README.md

 # INFOMGP-project-Planes
 UU Game Physics practical project - Planes / aerodynamics

+Made by Sietse van der Werf *(6664334)* and Ioannis Fermanis *(6511325)*.

 It contains a small basic scene with a player controlled plane.
-Instructions are on screen.
+Controls are on screen.

 # Building